 The runoff coefficient (RC) is measured as surface runoff at the plot scale, and is here reported as the percentage of the rainfall that becomes runoff.
-The number of case studies that report runoff coefficients for different categories of natural infrastructure is low (12 %).
+The number of case studies that systematically report plot RC for different categories of natural infrastructure is low (12 %).
 Figure 4 illustrates the wide range of RC values (min: 0 %, max: 47 %) that are observed in the Andes, with mean values of 12.9 ± 2.23 .
+The large variation might be the result of inherent spatial heterogeneity in rainfall-

-The large variation might be the result of inherent spatial heterogeneity in rainfall-runoff response (Guzman et al., 2019).
-However, methodological bias cannot be excluded as multiple field methods to estimate plot runoff coefficients were used: portable rainfall simulators covering a few cm2 (e.g. Harden, 2001), runoff plots covering 1 m2 (e.g. Perrin et al., 2001; Molina et al., 2007), and experimental sites covering > 10 m2 (Molina et al. 2009; Suescún et al. 2017).
+- Andes, with mean values of 12.9 ± 2.23 .
+The large variation might be the result of inherent spatial heterogeneity in rainfallrunoff response at the plot scale.
+However, methodological bias cannot be excluded as multiple field methods to estimate plot runoff coefficients were used: portable rainfall simulators covering a few cm2 (e.g. Harden, 2001), runoff plots covering 1 m2 (e.g. Molina et al., 2007), and experimental sites covering > 10 m2 (Molina et al. 2009; Suescún et al. 2017).
 Also, the amount and intensity of the (simulated) rainfall often vary between case-studies.
-Notwithstanding, significant differences are observed in RC between areas with soil and water conservation measures and bare land, with RC values being, on average, 3.5 times lower in SWC compared to BARE (Fig. 4).
+Notwithstanding, significant differences are observed - 290 in RC between areas with soil and water conservation measures and bare land, with RC values being, on average, 3.5 times lower in SWC compared to BARE.

 Figure 4.
-Variation in bulk density, soil organic carbon content, runoff coefficient, soil loss rate, specific sediment yield and catchment runoff coefficient between the three categories of natural infrastructure intervention (PRO, FOR, SWC), the untreated agricultural (RANGE, CROP) and bare land (BARE).
+Variation in bulk density, soil organic carbon content, runoff coefficient, soil loss rate, specific sediment yield and 295 catchment runoff coefficient between the three categories of natural infrastructure intervention (PRO, FOR, SWC), and the untreated agricultural land (RANGE, CROP) and bare land (BARE).
 Bold lines represent the median values, boxes extend to first and third quantiles and whiskers to 1.5 times the interquartile range from the box.
+The number of case studies that were included in the one-way analysis of variance test is shown, as well as the p-value.